beave/sagan/doc/source/sagan-json.rst

    {"TAGS":".source.s_src","SOURCEIP":"127.0.0.1","SEQNUM":"437","PROGRAM":"sshd","PRIORITY":"notice","Authentication failures; logname= uid=0 euid=0 tty=ssh ruser= rhost=49.88.112.77  user=root","LEGACY_M"dev-2","HOST":"dev-2","FACILITY":"authpriv","DATE":"Jan  2 20:12:36"}

-As we can see,  Syslog-NG maps the syslog "message" field as "MESSAGE".
+As we can see,  Syslog-NG maps the syslog "message" field as ".MESSAGE".
 The Sagan engine takes that data and internally maps it to the "message" value.
 It repeats this through the rest of the mapping.